apollostream/apollostream.github.io/_includes/constitutional-analysis-blog_rev.md

-# When Constitutional Protections Become Conditional: America's 2025 Turning Point
+# When Constitutional Protections Become Conditional: America's 2025 Inflection Point

 ## An Analysis of Federal Enforcement, Institutional Capture, and the Question of Loyalty